NeVRo-study/NeVRo/README.md

 <h3>Versions</h3>

+###### version 2.1+

+`2021`: additional linear model, new cross-validation regime, and further sub-analyses.
+Encouraged by valuable feedback via this [peer-review](https://hyp.is/go?url=https%3A%2F%2Fwww.biorxiv.org%2Fcontent%2F10.1101%2F2020.10.24.353722v3&group=q5X6RWJ6).

-###### version 2.x
+###### version 2.0

 `2018-2020`: preprocessing for models (SPoC, CSP, LSTM) was harmonized, and their evaluation and metrics were adapted accordingly.
 Plus, a more detailed documentation is available.
+Code for extended & harmonized version of the study (see [bioRxiv preprint](https://www.biorxiv.org/content/10.1101/2020.10.24.353722v3)).

 ###### version 1.x
 `2017-2018`: Code of two above mentioned IEEE conference publications.